vikramraman/passwd-validator/README.md

-passwd-validator is a simple password validation service written in Java.
-It uses Spring Boot and is configurable via IoC using the Spring Framework.
+A simple password validation service written in Java using Spring Boot and configurable via IoC.

-The service is meant to check a text string for compliance to a number of password validation rules.
+The service checks a text string for compliance with several validation rules:

-The rules currently supported are:

 1. Must consist of a mixture of lowercase letters and numerical digits only, with at least one of each.
 2. Must be between 5 and 12 characters in length.